-Wall glide technologies keep you in the same spot as the bed adjusts (so your nightstand will never be out of reach) and prevent your mattress from shifting on the base (so you won’t have to worry about constantly readjusting it).
+Wall glide technologies keep you in the same spot as the bed adjusts (so your nightstand will never be out of reach) and the non-skid mattress surface prevents your mattress from shifting on the base (so you won’t have to worry about constantly readjusting it).

 For sleepers who want a totally upgraded sleep experience, we suggest the Adjustable Bed+, but for those on a tighter budget, you can achieve better sleep with the Amerisleep Adjustable Bed.
-Even though it has a lower price point, it’s an incredible value, as it’s hard to find a base of that quality for less than $1000.
+Even though it has a lower price point, it’s an incredible value, as it’s hard to find a base of that quality for less than $1500.

 Each of these three bed frames is compatible with all-foam and hybrid mattresses, too.
-Because Amerisleep’s bases offer good warranties and lower prices than leading competitors, they ranked highest in these regards.
+Because these brands offer good warranties and lower prices than leading competitors, they ranked highest in these regards.
 The use of a third-party verified review system, published prices, and clear warranty terms help to create a sense of transparency for shoppers, which is important when making big purchases online.

 Best Adjustable Bed Manufacturer Reviews

 In general, adjustable bed bases rank very well in customer satisfaction.
-The primary differences among the brands involve appearance, warranty, motor type and controls, optional features and costs.
+The primary differences among the brands involve appearance, warranty, motor type and controls, optional features, and costs.
 We looked at three leading U.S. manufacturers which comprise a majority of the current market.
 All of these manufacturers sell their beds under their branded names, and also under private-labels for mattress companies and retailers.

-The comparisons that follow are based on customer’s satisfaction from adjustable bed reviews regarding the base only, not including their mattress choice.
+The comparisons that follow are based on customer satisfaction from adjustable bed reviews regarding the base only, not including their mattress choice.
 Most adjustable beds can be used with a mattress of the owner’s choosing, and because mattress comfort is subjective we will not get into that in this article.
 Just keep in mind that choosing a good mattress will be just as important if not more to your overall satisfaction with your adjustable system.

-Leggett and Platt
+Leggett & Platt

 - Warranty: Their lifetime limited warranty varies between different models, with all beds receiving at least a one-year full warranty.
 After that, it is broken down for their limited warranties, with parts coverage between 2-5 years depending on which base is purchased, and the remainder prorated.

-- Cost: Varies, from $1000 to $3000+ depending on retailer, size and model.
+- Cost: Varies, from $1000 to $3000+ depending on retailer, size, and model.